-- Speak with our foster parents about children and young people who may need to live with them - Be there if needed, when you first meet your foster parents - Help you move into your foster home - Meet your foster parents regularly to make sure they are doing ok.
-They'll help your foster parents if they need help. - Attend meetings set by your local authority social worker
+- Speak with our foster carers about children and young people who may need to live with them - Be there if needed, when you first meet your foster carers - Help you move into your foster home - Meet your foster carers regularly to make sure they are doing ok.
+They'll help your foster carers if they need help. - Attend meetings set by your local authority social worker